CloudStar2077/truck_signs_api/README.md

 ## Usage

 All configuration is done via a `.env` file.
 The environment variables are mostly sensitive information and should always be configured before use.
-The `Dockerfile` uses python:3.8-slim as the base image and installs all dependencies from `requirements.txt`.
+The `Dockerfile` uses python:3.8-slim as the base image for the Django Backend and installs all dependencies from `requirements.txt`.
+The PostgreSQL Database is pulled as a prebuilt image from the DockerHub.
 The `nginx.conf` is located in the project root and is mounted into the Nginx container as a bind mount.
 The shell script `entrypoint.sh` is executed inside the container when the container starts.It fully prepares the Django application by waiting and testing untill the Database in available, running the migrations, collecting static files, creating a SuperUser and finnaly starts the WSGI Server.
 The `.gitignore` defines files and folders that should not be versioned by Git.
 This excludes temporary files, sensitive data or automatically generated content from the repository.
 The `.dockerignore` determines which files are not included in the build context when building a Docker image.
 This excludes unnecessary files and makes Docker builds faster and images smaller.

 Clone the repo:
   ```bash